maple pumpkin mochi donuts

 Rest your dough if it feels a little wet

 If your dough feels a little wet, rest it for 5 minutes to allow it to dry out a bit before piping into the donut pan.
+This allows the wet ingredients to fully incorporate into the dry ingredients.

 Use a Ziploc bag to pipe donuts into donut pan